yuluyan/LuyanSite/content/posts/mma-package.md

 {{< /highlight >}}

 ### Perform some global instructions
-In this {{< mmaf init.m false >}} file example, we perform some global instructions about the package.
+In this {{< f init.m  >}} file example, we perform some global instructions about the package.
 The first part checks the version of the Mathematica and abort the evaluation of the package if the required version is not met.
 Then it specifies a initialization order that we described in last section.
-In the end, it adds the {{< mmaf Protect >}} attribute onto all the symbols inside the package.
+In the end, it adds the {{< f Protect mma >}} attribute onto all the symbols inside the package.
 {{< highlight mathematica >}}
 (* Restrict the runnable version number of Mathematica *) If[!OrderedQ[{11.0, 0}, {$VersionNumber, $ReleaseNumber}],